Skip to main content

 Deep OJK & BI Regulatory Expertise

-Our team includes former financial regulator advisors with hands-on experience implementing POJK 11/2022 across tier-1 Indonesian banks and multi-finance companies, providing practical compliance guidance beyond checkbox approaches.
+Our advisors have set up POJK 11/2022 across tier-1 Indonesian banks and multi-finance companies.
+We give practical compliance guidance, not checkbox approaches.

 02